jinhaochan/eCRE/README.md

 - To remove items from the stack, you can change the `RET` value. e.g. `RET 4` remove 1 item from the stack
 - Find Expression `TerminateProcess`, and set SWBP there.
 You can then see what were the function calls before terminate process was called.
 - `cmp eax ebx` does a subtraction of `eax` and `ebx`, while `test eax ebx` does a logical AND between `eax` and `ebx`
+- Set a breakpoint on `GetProcAddress` to see what is getting the address of processes.
+Could be used for IAT protection using relative addressing.

 ## 1. Registers